status-im/energy-efficient-bok/QA_Android.md

 ### Measure battery consumption

 Now it's time to measure battery consumption while performing a test / experiment.
-To get an idea what kind of test you should perform, check [types of experiments](#types- of-experiments).
+To get an idea what kind of test you should perform, check [types of experiments](./QA.md)

 1. First, make sure your device is recognized:
 ```